Arunachal Pradesh Northeast States, India Travel Guide

 Seek it out in local eateries and homestays.
 (See image below for reference)

 Thukpa, a Tibetan noodle soup, is widely available in Monpa areas like Tawang and Bomdila.
 It comes in vegetarian versions or with various meats, a comforting, hearty meal.
-Momos are Tibetan dumplings with various fillings, served steamed or fried, often with a spicy dipping sauce.
+Momos are Tibetan dumplings with various fillings, served steamed or deep-fried, often with a spicy dipping sauce.

-Excellent choices for cold weather.
+Excellent choices for cool temperatures.

 Homestays often stay as the best places for authentic, home-cooked local food.
 Specific dishes see preparation during tribal festivals, often involving special rice preparations or elaborate meat dishes.